ghettovoice/vuelayers/docs/component/image-layer.md

   let size = [1024, 968]
   let extent = [0, 0, ...size]
-  // create custom projection for image let customProj = VueLayers.olExt.createProj({
+  // create custom projection for image
+  // NOTE: VueLayers.olExt available only in UMD build
+  // in ES build it should be imported explicitly from 'vuelayers/lib/ol-ext' let customProj = VueLayers.olExt.createProj({
     code: 'xkcd-image',
     units: 'pixels',